hernantz/blog/content/pages/whoami.md

 Save_as: whoami.html

+One way to get to know someone is to asks about his aspirations.

 *What would you like to do with your life?* is the question I fear the most when meeting new people (that ask that kind of questions), because I simply don't have an easy answer.